 Seeing my cousin after eleven years.
 It felt so good to see the one person that connects me to my aunt who passed away in 2007.
 She also took very good care of my cats for a few days, which always means plus points in my book.
 Last week I received my favorite perfume, sent all the way from Elba in Italy, – the only place they sell it.
 Thank you so much!
 (If I put emojis in my posts I would have put a cat with heart eyes here.)

-I went through all of fucking Benidorm to get a long wanted yoghurt ice cream, and ended up getting food poisoned(?), throwing the whole thing back up with the force of a machine gun.
+I went through all of fucking Benidorm to get a long wanted yogurt ice cream and ended up getting food poisoned(?), throwing the whole thing back up with the force of a machine gun.
 I didn’t eat ice cream for two weeks.
 In July.
 But it passed!

 Turning thirty!
 And nothing really changes!
 Life is still great!